Well done on taking this first step

 - Vitamin D level

-- Thyroid Function screen: Looks at the level of thyroid-stimulating hormone (TSH), and thyroxine (T4) also referred to as “free” T4 to monitor and assess the level of hypothyroidism and T3, to monitor and assess the level of hyperthyroidism.
+- Thyroid Function screen: This test examines the levels of thyroid-stimulating hormone (TSH) and thyroxine (T4), also referred to as “free” T4, to monitor and assess the severity of hypothyroidism.
+Additionally, it measures the level of triiodothyronine (T3) to assess the severity of hyperthyroidism.

 - Urinalysis to check for signs of blood, infection, protein and sugar.